brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 An immovable rod can be used in conjunction with simpler items like pitons and ropes to easily create a way up a sheer cliff.
 Athletic members of your party can use the rod to break a small chasm into two manageable jumps.

 The rod can also be used offensively.
 If you’re traveling at any considerable speed, holding the rod at about neck level and hitting the activation button can be deadly.
-If a foe has been knocked down on the ground, they can be held in place with a well-placed Immovable Rod.
+If a foe has been knocked down on the ground, it can be held in place with a well-placed Immovable Rod.

 ### Bag of Holding / Handy Haversack / Portable Hole